Talkala logo

 Does buying a phone number use my wallet balance?

 No. Dedicated numbers are separate recurring Stripe subscriptions.
-They do not touch your available wallet balance at all.
+They do not use your available wallet balance.

 Can I send outbound SMS from the app?